iLiuChang/LCToast/README.md

 ## Features

-The following is a comparison of features with [Toast](https://github.com/scalessec/Toast) and [SVProgressHUD](https://github.com/SVProgressHUD/SVProgressHUD).
+The LCToast is a comparison of features with [Toast](https://github.com/scalessec/Toast) and [SVProgressHUD](https://github.com/SVProgressHUD/SVProgressHUD).

 |                                             |  LCToast   |    Toast    | SVProgressHUD |
 | :-----------------------------------------: | :--------: | :---------: | :-----------: |